 We invite and encourage you to explore our residency programs by visiting-- https://www.unmc.edu/com/about/gme/index.html.

-For the graduating class of 2021: During Phase 3, students are required to take eight electives (four weeks in duration) and the Residency Preparation Course that occurs in April.
-The remaining month is unstructured.
+During Phase 3, students are required to complete 10 electives (to include 3 subinternship experiences), the Residency Preparatory Course (April), required monthly Curriculum Enhancement Seminars and two unstructured months.
+Off campus rotations, including military rotations, may count as subinternship experiences with approval by the CST Director.
+Students will schedule their ACLS training.
 Specific details, including course options and guidelines, are available for download below.
 We will present more information to students towards the end of Phase 2.

 - Application for Off-Campus Elective